Jerry Lamb: Career

 In 1993, Jerry joined Wharf Cable Television.
 In 1994, he appeared in the film He's a Woman, She's a Man and was appreciated by Eric Tsang; shortly after that, he joined Eric Tsang as a cohost of the Super Trio Series, a variety show on Television Broadcasts Limited (TVB).

 In 1995, he portrayed the young lackey Pou-pan in the film Young and Dangerous, becoming one of his best-known roles.
 As an actor, his best performance was seen in the 1996 film The Log with Michael Wong and Kent Cheng.
 A nomination for Best Supporting Actor was presented to Lamb for The Log.

 In 2007, he joined Asia Television Limited as a program host.
 In 2012, he returned to TVB as a host and hosted several shows.
 In 2018, he hosted several talk shows for ViuTV.

 In 2021, in mainland China, he participated in the mainland program Call Me by Fire, and became one of the "brothers in the Greater Bay Area".

-In 2022, he will guest host the Chinese New Year Gala of the Guangdong Radio and Television Station for the first time and will appear as a singer in the music program Infinity and Beyond/Endless Melody（声生不息）.
+In 2022, he will guest host the Chinese New Year Gala of the Guangdong Radio and Television Station for the first time and will appear as a singer in the music program Infinity and Beyond (声生不息).